jqlang/playground/README.md

 npm run start
 ```

-Open your browser to <http://localhost:3000> to use jqplay locally in production mode.
+Open your browser to <http://localhost:3000> to use playground locally in production mode.

 ## Contributing